Should I File for Divorce First?

 At Stange Law Firm, PC, we represent clients throughout Missouri, Illinois, Kansas and Oklahoma in all aspects of divorce proceedings.
 Our compassionate and dedicated attorneys have extensive experience in these matters and we know the best approach to helping you secure a favorable result.
 We will walk you through the entire process and take the time to explain your legal options.

 Finding the Best Course of Action for Your Situation

-When you hire our firm, we will work through all the various scenarios with you, explaining any pros and cons associated with each one.
+Either way, when you hire our firm, we will work through all the various scenarios with you, explaining any pros and cons associated with each one.
 We will listen to all your concerns and goals before we recommend a course of action.
 Our only goal is to see that your interests are protected above all else.